 Sweden is the Partner Country at Hannover Messe 2019 – the world’s largest trade fair.
-The privilege of being Partner Country is normally granted to large industrial countries such as the United States, Russia, India and China – but next year it will be Sweden’s turn.
+The privilege of being Partner Country is normally granted to large industrial countries such as the United States, Russia, India and China – but now it is Sweden’s turn.

 Germany is the promised land of the trade fair.
 The term ‘biggest in the world’ is often the catchword.
 And this is certainly true for the annual Hannover Messe.
 Automated, digitalised and smart industries from all over the world are brought together in an area of almost half a million square metres for one week each year.
 The trade fair is so large that visitors have to travel between the halls by shuttle bus.

-Next year, the fair will take place between 31 March and 5 April.
+The fair will take place between 1 and 5 April.
 Some 2 500 international journalists will be there to report on the latest trends to be showcased.
-German Chancellor Angela Merkel and the head of government of the Partner Country – Sweden’s prime minister next year – are always in attendance at the inauguration and during the first day of the fair.
+German Chancellor Angela Merkel and Sweden’s prime minister Stefan Löfven will be in attendance at the inauguration and during the first day of the fair.